Interprofessional Education at UAMS

 Each week, participating students from physical therapy, medicine, pharmacy, occupational therapy, and nursing are assigned to an interdisciplinary team.
 Teams collaborate to provide an interdisciplinary assessment and evaluation of the patient.
 Students both work together and with faculty preceptors to develop and execute a plan of care to meet the patients’ medical and functional needs.
 Treatment may include ordering laboratory tests, prescribing medications, referring to outside providers or other community resources, prescribing exercises/activities or skilled therapies, and providing education on medication management, diet, and exercise.

-The North Street Clinical experience allows students to learn with and from other members of the healthcare team as they navigate the management of patients with multiple comorbidities.
-The involvement of faculty preceptors provides a safety net that allows the interdisciplinary team to practice, refine, and advance their skill set as student clinicians.
-Current physical therapy preceptors are Drs.
-Chris Walter and Nadia Marconi.
-Dr. Walter also serves as the clinic’s co-director.
+The clinical experience at the North Street Clinic allows students to learn with and from other members of the health care team as they navigate the management of patients with multiple comorbidities.
+The involvement of faculty preceptors provides a safety net that allows the interdisciplinary team to practice, refine and advance their skill set as student clinicians.
+The current physical therapy preceptor is Chris Walter, PT, DPT, Ph.D.
+He also serves as the clinic’s co-director.

 For more information, visit the North Street Clinic website.